-As an adoptive mother, I believe it has very little to do with blood relations.
 Family are the people with whom we choose to spend our time making memories, who we will support unconditionally through thick and thin.
-This may include step-parents, step-siblings, Godparents, old friends, or long time neighbors, in addition to those related by blood.
+This may include step-parents, step-siblings, old friends, in addition to those related by blood.

 When my son was three, my ex-husband and I separated and began the divorce process.
 Our marriage had been unhappy for years and we tried a significant amount of marriage therapy, but in the end we had differences that were insurmountable.
 However, the one issue where we always saw eye to eye was putting the best interests of our son first.
 We knew this meant putting our differences aside to parent as a team even after the divorce.

-My ex-husband is now remarried, and our son loves his new step-mother and she is a positive influence in his life.
-We are both actively involved parents and give each other flexibility with schedules and do everything we can to foster a positive relationship between our son and his other parent.
-Our son is extremely well adjusted and happy because of this, and I enjoy a full life with a career I love, travel, dating, and pursuit of hobbies without the stress and sadness of an unhappy relationship.
+My ex-husband and I are now both remarried, and our son loves his new step-parents and step-sisters We are both actively involved parents and give each other flexibility so that we can do everything possible to foster a positive relationship between our son and his other parent.
+Our son is extremely well adjusted and happy because of this, and I enjoy a full life with a career I love, travel, a new family, and pursuit of hobbies without the stress and sadness of an unhappy relationship.
 Divorce can be a blessing for all involved!

 Atlanta Divorce Law Group